SEND Information Report 2020/21

 Parents and carers may be invited to attend informal consultations with the Executive Headteacher, the Assistant Headteachers, the class teacher or the SENDCo.

-Parents and carers of children with SEND are given access to advice and information about SEND matters through the parent partnership scheme and other external agencies.
+Parents and carers of children with SEND are given access to advice and information about SEND matters through Devon Information Advice and Support (DIAS) and other external agencies.

 Parents and carers are made aware of the planned support and interventions for their child and how this will help them achieve their expected outcomes.
 We recognise that parents have a right to request an Education, Health and Care needs assessment and we would fully support them with the process of applying for one.